apaige161/garden-plant-picker/README.md

 TODO: Primary
-  create a user object to store "virtual gardens" in....
-DTO??     new collection??    mongodb schema to hold array inside saved object -probably search functionality, filter() map() find()? form validation on plant-api.component.ts break code into more components work on routing add in potential yields for each crop add buttons with functions to calculate: total yield, per plant?, yield by plant
+  create a user object to store "virtual gardens" in....  => give each plant an attribute of the gardens name to be able to sort by that later search functionality, filter() map() find()? form validation on plant-api.component.ts break code into more components work on routing

+  implement NgOnChange or figure out how to reload the plant list after every submit or change of list

 UI: Secondary